AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 When a user moves tasks from Project A to Project B, then moves more tasks from Project A to Project C, the tasks originally moved to Project B appear on Project C.

-**Some buttons/icons do not work when accessing [!DNL Workload Balancer] from a shared link or dashboard**
+**Some buttons/icons do not work when accessing [!UICONTROL Workload Balancer] from a shared link or dashboard**

-*[!DNL Workload Balancer]*
+*[!UICONTROL Workload Balancer]*

-When a user goes to the [!DNL Workload Balancer] via a shared link or a link in a dashboard and attempts to use the element at the top of the screen, the elements do not function.
+When a user goes to the [!UICONTROL Workload Balancer] via a shared link or a link in a dashboard and attempts to use the element at the top of the screen, the elements do not function.
 This has been reported for the following elements:

-* Today
+* [!UICONTROL Today]
 * Back and Forward arrows
-* Weeks
+* [!UICONTROL Weeks]
 * Calendar icon (date picker)

 +++

 +++**[!DNL Workfront] Scenario Planner Maintenance Update on June 23, 2022**

-**Users with Manage permissions to a plan can share it with others**
+**Users with [!UICONTROL Manage] permissions to a plan can share it with others**

-As a user with [!DNL Manage] permissions to a plan in the [!DNL Scenario Planner], you can now share it with other users.
+As a user with [!UICONTROL Manage] permissions to a plan in the [!DNL Scenario Planner], you can now share it with other users.
 Prior to this update, only the creator of the plan could share the plan with other users.

 +++